exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 In the remote connection case the output query is an `IMPORT` statement, thus allowing to get data via a network connection.

-Make sure you always use local access if source and Virtual schema are on the same database, because this is much more efficient.
+Make sure you always use local access if source and Virtual Schema are on the same database, because this is much more efficient.

 The output query is also called "push-down query", since it is pushed down to the data source.
 See section ["Examining the Push-down query"](#examining-the-push-down-query)